Mark-Lasfar/elasfar-AI/README.md

 - Skills and professional experience

 The dataset is handcrafted to ensure relevant and precise answers.

+## Deployment
+Deploy on Render using `requirements.txt` and the command: `uvicorn server:app --host 0.0.0.0 --port $PORT`

 ## How to Use (via Hugging Face API)